7 things to know about reDesignED

 Our bottom line

-Real-world problems require real-world solutions.
+Real-world problems require evidence-based solutions.
 As education scientists we possess abundant knowledge about what students need in order to thrive.
 This knowledge is not always making it into practice.
 We believe in the promise of education design research to improve education, and we push ourselves every day to deliver on that promise for the communities we serve.
-Our bottom-up approach brings together researchers, learning scientists, instructional designers, educators, students and community partners to collaboratively reimagine teaching and learning for a more equitable and sustainable future.
+Our bottom-up approach brings together education scholars, improvement scientists, instructional designers, educators, students and community partners to collaboratively reimagine teaching and learning for a more equitable and sustainable future.
 Together we are working to move toward a society where everyone has the opportunity to realize their unique potential.